hectorzayas/SEDENACovid/README.md

 This repository contains the code for a project that utilizes an Arduino Uno platform to detect the presence of SARS-CoV-2 (COVID-19) in saliva samples using a Quantum Cascade Laser (QCL) coupled with an IR Sensor.
 This is a part of a larger project that employs Fourier-transform infrared spectroscopy (FTIR) to discriminate between negative and positive COVID-19 patients.

+This Arduino UNO programming project was developed for research conducted at the Military Medical School, which is part of the National Defense Secretariat (SEDENA) in Mexico.

 ## Overview

 The Arduino reads the voltage produced by the QCL as it traverses a saliva sample.
 The voltage readings are processed to determine the presence or absence of COVID-19 based on pre-defined cutoff points and controller values.